rafid29mehda/Fetal-Health/Model/Attention/README.md

 **Final Thoughts:**

 Implementing advanced permutation and self-attention techniques within TabNet can significantly elevate our model's capabilities.
 These enhancements not only improve performance but also contribute to a deeper understanding of feature interactions, which is invaluable for applications requiring high interpretability, such as healthcare.
-Ensure that each modification is methodically tested and validated to maintain model integrity and performance.
+Ensure that each modification is methodically tested and validated to maintain the model integrity and performance.